-Staff Photo: Brendan Sullivan In this file photo hundreds of boaters celebrate the Fourth of July 2012 by floating the waters of Lake Lanier on the Beachview Pavilion and Sunset Cove at Lake Lanier Island Resort.
+In this file photo, hundreds of boaters are seen floating the waters of Lake Lanier on the Beachview Pavilion and Sunset Cove at Lake Lanier Island Resort.

 BUFORD -- Lake Lanier's sitting pretty at more than a foot above summer full pool.